giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 Both scenarios are defined by YAML inputs that describe the tower as a continuous sectional field.
 The CSF-OpenSees model and the independent continuous baseline read the same YAML data but follow different computational paths.

-The agreement between the two paths confirms the consistency of the YAML-defined sectional model, its sampled projection into OpenSees, and the independent continuous-reference calculation.
+The agreement between the two paths confirms the consistency of the YAML-defined sectional model, its sampled representation in OpenSees, and the independent continuous-reference calculation.

 The degraded case further shows why the continuous-field representation is useful: local stiffness variations are part of the same model definition, while the solver discretization only controls how that field is sampled.